 - Providing clear access to the ad’s offer

-Translation: the post-click experience matters a lot and it can make or break your chance of conversion.
+Translation: the post-click landing page matters a lot and it can make or break your chance of conversion.

 One obvious way to improve the Consumer Reports example would be to add sample reviews to the post-click landing page so they stay true to the ad promise without requiring people to subscribe.